deivinsontejeda/blog/source/_posts/2013-07-22-how-to-build-ruydoop-yourself.markdown

 The above command will produce an output like:

 ```
-// ouput
+Successfully built RubyGem
+Name: rubydoop
+Version: 1.1.0.pre7
+File: rubydoop-1.1.0.pre7.gem
 ```

+Finally, You need install your gem that recently has been built.
+Just put it in the working directory and run ```gem install rubydoop``` Rubygems picks ```.gem``` files in the working directory over gems on rubygems.org.

 Last but not least, I suggest change the gem version, by this way you can add a specific version in your ```Gemfile``` and avoid conflict with current release version.
+In fact, as you can see I changed Rubydoop version to ```1.1.0.pre7```.